SlackBuffer/blockchain-web/Go/TGPL.md

             - If `m` or `n` is omitted, it defaults to 0 or `len(s)` respectively
 ## Demos
 - echo
+    - `-n` causes `echo` to omit the trailing newline that would normally be printed; `-s sep` causes it to separate the output arguments by the contents of the string `sep` instead of the default single space
 <!--
     ```go
     // echo1